Best Games Like RimWorld

 Oxygen levels must be maintained, and water transported from deep below the surface to structures using an intricate pipe system.

-Build and managing your very own prison complex sounds like the type of setup RimWorld’s AI storyteller would come up with.
+Build and managing your very own prison complex sounds like the type of arrangement RimWorld’s AI storyteller would devise.

 Prison Architect uses its correctional facility setting as a springboard for a whole host of intertwining gameplay systems.

-As the architect of your prison, it’s up to you to design the layout, hire the staff, and manage the day-to-day lives of your inmates.
+As the designer of your prison, it’s up to you to create the layout, hire the staff, and manage the day-to-day lives of your inmates.

-It’s not always easy, considering every guard and prisoner has distinct needs and character traits that affect their productivity and overall behavior.
+It’s not always uncomplicated, considering every guard and prisoner has distinct needs and character traits that affect their productivity and overall behavior.

 Satisfactory is another base-building game like RimWorld but places a much bigger emphasis on combat and exploration.

-In it, you’re tasked with surviving an alien planet by building a self-sustaining network of machines to gather and refine materials for you.
+In it, you’re tasked with surviving an extraterrestrial planet by building a self-sustaining network of machines to gather and refine materials for you.

 There are many ways to put your resources to proper use, from weapons and tools to buildings and vehicles.